 Rather than making the trip to an overcrowded mall of stores in the hopes of stumbling upon the perfect gifts, rely on these Oklahoma winter markets to bring the goods to you.
 These weekend-to-month-long markets provide plenty of time for browsing booths without all the hustle and bustle that comes with more traditional holiday shopping methods.

 When you’re in the mood for shopping local but don’t have time to trek through town checking out countless shelves, head to the Holiday Pop-Up Shops in Oklahoma City.
-For five weeks each winter, a handful of local shops will pick a small sampling of their larger inventory to whimsically display inside weatherproof, geodesic domes.
+For four weeks each winter, a handful of local shops will pick a small sampling of their larger inventory to whimsically display in tents scattered around a festive Christmas tree lot.
 Located near downtown, this is the perfect place to seek refuge from the cold after ice skating or checking out nearby lights.
-After coming across potted plants and home décor to gift, visitors can even take home a Christmas tree from the urban tree lot located outside the domes.
+After coming across potted plants and home décor to gift, visitors can even take home a Christmas tree from the urban tree lot located right outside.

 For a truly unique holiday shopping experience, head to the Pambe Ghana Global Market in Oklahoma City.
 All goods for sale here are fair trade items crafted internationally from as far away as Africa.
 Musicians in the family will appreciate an African drum, while kids are bound to love stuffed fair trade frogs.
 Visitors can stock up on mittens knitted in Nepal, wooden puzzles crafted in India or Peruvian Nativity sets at this global market in the heart of the city.
 From fragrant felted soaps to detailed animal kites, this global market has some of the most unusual, hard-to-find gifts across Oklahoma.